-- 3.7 We are an independent statutory regulator, which means we are self-financing - our operating costs are funded entirely from the fees our registrants pay.
-We do not receive any regular funding from the Government. - 3.8 We have outlined the main reasons we are proposing increases below. - Smarter regulation: this work ensures we can significantly increase our efforts towards preventing problems rather than taking action afterwards. - Delivering improved services: using innovation and technology to meet modern stakeholder expectations. - Fitness to Practise improving capacity, quality and timeliness: the increasing number of new concerns and the increasing complexity of cases has contributed to increasing costs and impacted length of time. - Keeping pace with the cost of inflation: There have been no increases to the registration fees since 2015.
-However, inflation, as measured by the Consumer Prices Index (CPI), has continued to increase.
-This means that the value of our fees decreases over time. - Regulation of social workers in England: the transfer of regulation to SWE in 2019 will impact our operations and income from 2019-20.
+- 3.7 We are an independent statutory regulator, which means we are self-financing our operating costs are funded entirely from the fees our registrants pay.
+We do not receive any regular funding from the Government. - 3.8 We have outlined the main reasons we are consulting on the increases below. - Smarter regulation: this work ensures we can significantly increase our efforts towards preventing problems rather than taking action afterwards - Delivering improved services: using innovation and technology to meet modern stakeholder expectations - Fitness to Practise improving capacity, quality and timeliness: the increasing number of new concerns and the increasing complexity of cases has contributed to increasing costs and impacted length of time. - Keeping pace with the cost of inflation: when taking into account the impact of inflation, the renewal fee in today's prices has been mostly in the range of £80 to £90 since April 2005. - Regulation of social workers in England: the transfer of regulation to SWE in 2019 will impact our operations and income from 2019-20